Extraversion. A mode of psychological orientation where the movement of energy is toward the outer world. (Compare introversion.)

 He lives in and through others; all self-communings give him the creeps.
 Dangers lurk there which are better drowned out by noise.
 If he should ever have a "complex," he finds refuge in the social whirl and allows himself to be assured several times a day that everything is in order.
 [Ibid, par.
 974.]

 The psychic life of the extreme extraverted type is enacted wholly in reaction to the environment, which determines the personal standpoint.
-If the mores change, he adjusts his views and behavior patterns to match.
+If the mores change, he adjusts his views and or patterns to match.
 This is both a strength and a limitation.

 Adjustment is not adaptation; adaptation . . . requires observance of laws more universal than the immediate conditions of time and place.
 The very adjustment of the normal extraverted type is his limitation.
 He owes his normality . . . to his ability to fit into existing conditions with comparative ease.
 His requirements are limited to the objectively possible, for instance to the career that holds out good prospects at this particular moment; he does what is needed of him, or what is expected of him, and refrains from all innovations that are not entirely self-evident or that in any way exceed the expectations of those around him["General Description of the Types," CW 6, par.
 564.]